rollerozxa/voxelmanip.se/_posts/2024-08-28-arch-linux-arm-on-qemu.md

 sudo pacman -S ly openbox libbsd libmd xorg-{server,setxkbmap,xauth,xkbcomp,xrandr}
 ```

 Install some graphical terminal.
 If you pick something not in the default Openbox menu you'll have to add it.
-For simplicitly's sake you could use `xterm` (`xfce4-terminal` and `urxvt` would also work):
+For simplicity's sake you could use `xterm` (`xfce4-terminal` and `urxvt` would also work):

 ```bash
 sudo pacman -S xterm